radstevee/axi/CONTRIBUTING.md

 - Always reformat your code with the `:spotless` task
 - Always document all public API
 - Always test your changes
+- Always make sure that submitted code conforms with GPLv3
+- Do not submit AI-generated code

 ## Documentation